Building 98: Renovations

 The International Woman's Foundation has been authentically restoring the building to its original integrity and is responsible for Fort D. A. Russell being placed on the National Register of Historic Places and the Texas state historical society register of historic places.
 Major renovations began in 2002 with the complete replacement of the structures roof and outside integrity of the walls.
-Imphasis on floors, furnishings and ceilings are maintained with original features negating intrusive damages caused from modernization after 1949.
-The building also had serious damage that occurred after the great depression.
+Emphasis on floors, furnishings and ceilings are maintained with original features negating intrusive damages caused from modernization after 1949.
+The building also had serious damage that occurred after the Great Depression.
 Today the restored Building 98 museum is open to the public and a guided tour is available.
 Building 98 is one of Marfa's most important historic places with a rich history that has been brought back to life within its unique complex.
 Preserving the history of the original army camp for future generations allows Building 98 stand as an important resource to understand and appreciate the significant roles Texas has played during times past.